canonical/fetch-service/docs/reference/sourcecraft.rst

 Request verification
 --------------------

-A request is approved for the further inspection if it meets all the following criteria:
+A request is approved for further inspection if it meets all the following criteria:

 * Request comes from a known origin